LynkRobotics/Lynk-Library-of-Knowledge/lynkArchive/programming/styleGuide.md

 ***

 ## Class Headers <br>
-All source files should begin with a class header that lists the class name, version information, and author.
+All source files should begin with a class header that lists the team name and number (Lynk 9496), the current season, and if it is Off-Season or In-Season
 ````java
 // Lynk 9496
 // Season: 2024 Crescendo